mbentley124/cse280/progress_report_8.md

 ### Cody Benkoski
 - Added a light and dark mode.
 - LANTA and Lehigh buses now update on the map.
+- Stood up a Varnish cache in front of tileserver.

 Estimated time allocated this week: 3 hours.